-So, if grief is a necessary process to losing someone–at any time, I will pray for the willingness to accept mine–eventually, and allow grief to visit until it feels directly proportionate to the reverent joy we all felt when Bill was alive and we had the pleasure of his company.
+So, if grief is necessary to the process of losing someone, I will pray for the willingness to accept mine–eventually, and allow grief to visit, until it feels directly proportionate to the reverent joy we felt when Bill was alive and we had the pleasure of his company.

 That’s when I’ll know it’s overstayed its welcome.

 While Bill was busy blotting out the sun during the eclipse last week, we were getting lost in the darkness of his sudden death.

 He was my brother-in-law and one of my dearest and closest friends.
 And now, his constant companionship has been replaced with a new, unwelcomed companion:

 And lost in it.